 And it was put to him: Your God or your daughter.

-He got up.
-He re-buttoned his collar and tightened his tie.
-Putting his glass down, he grabbed his jacket, wallet, phone, and keys and went to get something to eat.
-He hadn’t said a word since he first sat down with his single-malt.
+He rose, re-buttoned his collar, and tightened his tie.
+Taking a final swig from his glass, he put it down then he grabbed his jacket, wallet, phone, and keys and went to get something to eat.
+He had not said a word since he first sat down with his Scotch.

 The call was answered before the second ring.